taolson/Admiran/README.md

 ## System Requirements

-Admiran currently only runs on x86-64 based MacOS or Linux systems.
+Admiran currently only runs on x86-64 based MacOS or Linux systems (or under Rosetta 2 on Apple silicon).
 The only external dependency is a C compiler for assembling the generated asm files and linking them with the C runtime library.
-(this is automatically done when compiling an Admiran source file).
+This is automatically done when compiling an Admiran source file.

 ## Features